 and not ever to write off those of

-us who might say we do not endorse
+us who might say we dont endorse

 the current approach as being one that